Kitakyushu Fukuoka, Japan Travel Guide

 Abundant options, including izakayas, ramen, udon, sushi, yakiniku, and Western-style cafes.

-Affordable and satisfying meals from convenience stores, supermarkets, and small shops.
+Affordable and satisfying meals from convenience stores, supermarkets, plus boutiques.

 A historic covered market in Kokura with fresh seafood, vegetables, and local delicacies.
 Many small eateries within.

-Features a food court and different eateries, offering diverse choices in a modern setting.
+Features a food court and diverse eateries, offering a range of choices in a modern setting.

 Convenient for buying things and entertainment.